 The offense of monopoly under §2 of the Sherman Act has two elements: (1) the possession of monopoly power in the relevant market and (2) the willful acquisition or maintenance of that power as distinguished from growth or development as a consequence of a superior product, business acumen, or historic accident.

-17 innovation or service enhancement -- in order to prevail over an upstart competitor and preserve monopoly.
+This standard for exclusionary conduct has been criticized as "vacuous" because the concepts of "willful maintenance" of a monopoly and competition on the merits are mutually exclusive.
+For not example, a monopolist may use any number of procompetitive tactics - such as price reductions, product innovation or service enhancement -- in order to prevail over an upstart competitor and preserve its monopoly.
 18 Even the Supreme Court has conceded that, under its standard, it "is sometimes difficult to distinguish robust competition from conduct with long-term anticompetitive effects."
 19

-This standard for exclusionary conduct has been criticized as "vacuous" because the concepts of "willful maintenance" of a monopoly and competition on the merits are mutually exclusive.
-For not example, a monopolist may use any number of procompetitive tactics - such as price reductions, product

 Because the Supreme Court's monopolization standard is incoherent, lower courts have been largely left to their own devices to formulate standards for distinguishing exclusionary conduct from that which can enhance competition.
 This has led to differing analytical standards and rulings that cannot be fully reconciled.
-Many of the better reasoned decisions, however, tend to focus on whether the defendant's conduct is calculated to improve its own efficiency - - in which case it should be deemed procompetitive - - or impair a rival's efficiency - - in which case it may be condemned as exclusionary.20 In a similar vein, some courts have held that a monopolist engage competitively in aggressive conduct so long as it would be economically rational for a firm to undertake such conduct regardless of its market position.21 Under this standard, for example, discounts predicated price volume normally would not be deemed to be exclusionary regardless of their impact on particular competitors because extending such discounts to meet or beat the competition would be deemed economically rationale behavior in any market context.22 By contrast, conduct would be predatory or exclusionary in an antitrust sense
+Many of the better reasoned decisions, however, tend to focus on whether the defendant's conduct is calculated to improve its own efficiency - - in which case it should be deemed procompetitive - - or impair a rival's efficiency - - in which case it may be condemned as exclusionary.
+In a similar vein, some courts have held that a monopolist engage competitively may in aggressive conduct so long as it would be economically rational for a firm to undertake such conduct regardless of its market position.
+Under this standard, for example, discounts predicated price on volume normally would not be deemed to be exclusionary regardless of their impact on particular competitors because extending such discounts to meet or beat the competition would be deemed economically rationale behavior in any market context.
+By contrast, conduct would be predatory or exclusionary in an antitrust sense